How to Delete All Tweets from Twitter

-Although these two apps are definitely the best for deleting tweets on a computer, let us dive in a bit deeper into the options.
-First of all, these two are web apps that are easily accessible from Windows PCs, Macs, and Chromebooks alike.
+Although these two apps are definitely the best for deleting tweets on a computer, let us dive a bit deeper into the options.
+First of all, these two are easily accessible from Windows PCs, Macs, and Chromebooks alike.

-Secondly, we have mentioned a lot of different tweet selection options but you can actually use them in combination.
-For instance, with TweetDelete, you can select a particular time period (tweets older than three months, for instance) and then type in a word/phrase.
+Secondly, we have mentioned a lot of different tweet selection options, but you can actually use them in combination.
+With TweetDelete, you can select a particular time (tweets older than three months, for example) and then type in a word/phrase.
 This will delete all the tweets made within that period that contain the input word or phrase.
 You can do this on TweetDeleter, as well.

 Both of these apps allow you to set up auto delete options.
 On TweetDelete, you can set any kind of customized deletion to occur once or automatically every few days.
-TweetDeleter allows you to automate deletion for tweets older than a number of days of your choice.
+TweetDeleter allows you to automate deletion for tweets older than the number of days you choose.
 It also allows you to only keep the latest select number of tweets.

-1. Are they truly gone forever after I delete?
+1. Are they truly gone forever after I delete them?
 Can I get them back?

-You can.
-From your Twitter archive.
+You can get deleted Tweets from your Twitter archive.
 Go to your Twitter account and navigate to More in the left-hand panel.
 Now, select Settings and privacy.
 Find the Your Twitter data entry and click it.
 Sign in by using your Twitter credentials.
 Select Request archive next to the Twitter entry.
 It may take some time for your archive to be approved.
-Oh, and do bear in mind that you’re only allowed to make this request once every 30 days.
+Oh, and bear in mind that you’re only allowed to make this request once every 30 days.